apache/flink/docs/setup/jobmanager_high_availability.md

     The `storageDir` stores all meta data needed to recover a JobManager failure.

 After configuring the masters and the ZooKeeper quorum, you can use the provided cluster startup scripts as usual.
-They will start a HA-cluster. **Keep in mind that the ZooKeeper quorum has to be running when you call the scripts**.
+They will start an HA-cluster.
+Keep in mind that the **ZooKeeper quorum has to be running** when you call the scripts and make sure to **configure a seperate ZooKeeper root path** for each HA cluster you are starting.

 #### Example: Standalone Cluster with 2 JobManagers